MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/performance-reference.md

 <!-- ====================================================================== -->
-## Properties common to all timeline events
+## Properties common to all events

-The following properties are common to all event types in the **Performance** tool's timeline.
+The following properties are common to all event types in the **Performance** tool's **Main** section.
 Additional properties that are specific to certain event types are listed in the subsequent sections below.

 | Property | When is it shown |
 |:--- |:--- |